UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Method

 \section{Method}

 Starting from a reference image $I^{r} \in \mathbb{R}^{H\times W \times 3}$, we aim to leverage powerful video generation models for world simulation guided by a user-specified camera trajectory.
-Our method follows a clip-by-clip generation paradigm for long-term simulation, in which each clip $V=\{I_i\}_{i=1}^T\in \mathbb{R}^{T\times H\times W \times 3}$ is conditioned on either the reference image or the last frame of the preceding clip.
-To ensure long-term scene coherence, we follow previous approaches~\cite{yu2025context,li2025vmem,xiao2025worldmem} by retrieving the most relevant historical frames $\{I_{h_j}\}_{j=1}^M \in \mathbb R^{M\times H \times W \times 3}$ with corresponding view matrices $\{c_{h_j}\}_{j=1}^M\in \mathbb R^{M\times 4 \times 4}$, which serve as memory to condition subsequent clip generation.
-The overview of our proposed {\ourMethod} is illustrated in Fig. ~\ref{fig:overview}, which unifies camera control and memory injection with time-aware positional encoding warping (Sec.~\ref{sec:pe_warping}).
-This operation establishes robust spatio-temporal token correspondences, where the conditional information is integrated using an efficient dual-stream video diffusion architecture with minimal computational overhead (Sec.~\ref{sec:light-weight}).
-To address the scarcity of long-term, multiple revisiting videos, we adopt a simple yet effective dataset curation strategy, facilitating model training on large-scale monocular video datasets (Sec.~\ref{sec:dataset}).
+Our method adopts a clip-by-clip generation paradigm for long-term simulation, where each clip $V=\{I_i\}_{i=1}^T\in \mathbb{R}^{T\times H\times W \times 3}$ is conditioned on either the reference image or the last frame of the preceding clip.
+To ensure long-term scene coherence, we follow previous approaches~\cite{yu2025context,li2025vmem,xiao2025worldmem} by retrieving the most relevant historical frames $\{I_{h_j}\}_{j=1}^M \in \mathbb R^{M\times H \times W \times 3}$ with corresponding view matrices $\{c_{h_j}\}_{j=1}^M\in \mathbb R^{M\times 4 \times 4}$, which serve as memory to condition the generation of subsequent clips.
+The overview of our proposed {\ourMethod} is illustrated in Fig. ~\ref{fig:overview}, which achieves the unified modeling of camera control and memory injection through time-aware positional encoding warping (Sec.~\ref{sec:pe_warping}).
+This warping operation establishes robust spatio-temporal token correspondences, where the conditional information is integrated via an efficient dual-stream video diffusion architecture with minimal computational overhead (Sec.~\ref{sec:light-weight}).
+To address the scarcity of large-scale videos featuring long-term multiple revisiting, we adopt a simple yet effective dataset curation strategy, facilitating model training on large-scale monocular video datasets (Sec.~\ref{sec:dataset}).